-HUD foreclosures are generated when FHA mortgage holders default on their loans, and the insured lender sells the property back to FHA/HUD.
+HUD gov homes sale is generated when FHA mortgage holders default on their loans, and the insured lender sells the property back to FHA/HUD.

 HUD sells their properties with the assistance of Asset Managers, Listing Brokers, and Field Service Managers all designated by HUD.